Can You Lay Resin Bound Over Block Paving?

 • Remove any ice with white rock salt – rock salt will thaw the surface quickly and effectively.
 Do not use any type of road grit as this can clog the surface and break down the resin topping.

-If you’re looking into resin bound surfacing in Peterborough and would like to know if this is something that would be a possible option for your property, contact us today.
+If you’re looking into resin bound surfacing and would like to know if this is something that would be a possible option for your property, contact us today.
 We can arrange a free site survey, offering expert and professional advice.

 Tarmac